zacmks/Hackintosh-Aero-15X/README.md

 # Hackintosh-Aero-15X
 Hackintosh for Gigabyte Aero 15X V8
-Tested and working on macOS High Sierra, Mojave, Catalina, and Big Sur
+Tested and working (at some point) on macOS High Sierra, Mojave, Catalina, and Big Sur.

 Please see the following for more details: